Theewebwizard/Theewebwizard/README.md

 - 👋 Hi, I’m @Theewebwizard
-- 👀 I’m interested in
+- 👀 I’m interested in webdev and Web3
-- 🌱 I’m currently learning -->ReactJs and MongoDb
+- 🌱 I’m currently learning -->Rust
 - 💞️ I’m working on something cool
 - 📫 How to reach me:
   linkedin-->https://www.linkedin.com/in/pranshu-saxena-41347021a/